Department of Community Programs

-Drug Court: Broward County's Drug Court is the third oldest drug court in the nation, created in 1991, and the Drug Court Treatment Division serves close to 1,000 clients daily.
-The Drug Court Treatment Division is an alternative to traditional incarceration for criminal offenders who are charged with the purchase or possession of a controlled substance or other substance abuse related offense, and/or are assessed as having a substance use related condition.
-The one to two year treatment program helps to break the cycle of addiction and criminal justice involvement by using a variety of individualized treatment services to restore the participant as a productive member of society.
-The progress of all participants is continually monitored by the 17th Judicial Circuit's Drug Court Judges through regular court hearings.
-Failure to comply results in the imposition of a variety of graduated sanctions.
-The division is licensed by the Florida Department of Children and Families to provide Intervention Services and Outpatient Treatment.
-The Outpatient component of the Division is accredited by CARF International under the Drug Court Behavioral Health Core Program Standards.
+Drug Court: Broward County's Drug Court is the third oldest drug court in the nation, created in 1991, and the Drug Court Treatment Division serves close to 800 clients daily.
+The Drug Court Treatment Division has two programs providing diversion from jail or prison for persons with substance related conditions.
+The original Pre-Trial Intervention Program was designed as an alternative to traditional incarceration for first time, non-violent criminal offenders who are charged with the purchase or possession of a controlled substance and/or other substance abuse related offense.
+The grant funded Diversionary Treatment Program (DTP) was designed to divert adjudicated felons with substance related conditions from returning to prison.
+Both programs are a minimum of one-year of treatment with the goal of breaking the cycle of addiction and criminal justice involvement by using a variety of individualized treatment services to restore the participant as a productive member of society.

 - Day Reporting and Reentry Division

 - In-Custody Behavioral Services

 - Probation Division